aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/UsingTheJdbcDriver.md

 The AWS JDBC Driver allows specifying a special function that can initialize a connection.
 It can be done with `ConnectionProviderManager.setConnectionInitFunc` method.
 The `resetConnectionInitFunc` method is also available to remove the function.

-The initialization function is called for all connections, including pre-opened connections provided by internal connection pools (see [Using Read Write Splitting Plugin and Internal Connection Pooling](./using-plugins/UsingTheReadWriteSplittingPlugin.md#internal-connection-pooling)).
-This helps user applications clean up connection sessions that have been altered by previous operation, as returning a connection to a pool will reset the state and retrieving it will call the initialization function again.
+The initialization function is called for all connections, including connections opened by the internal connection pools (see [Using Read Write Splitting Plugin and Internal Connection Pooling](./using-plugins/UsingTheReadWriteSplittingPlugin.md#internal-connection-pooling)).
+This helps user applications clean up connection sessions that have been altered by previous operations, as returning a connection to a pool will reset the state and retrieving it will call the initialization function again.

 > :warning: Executing CPU and network intensive code in the initialization function may have a significant impact in the wrapper performance overall.